Cash Settlement Time at Charles Schwab

 Getting Around Settlement Restrictions

-Now that you know what settlement times are how they work, you might be interested in knowing that there are a few techniques investors use to ‘get around’ trade settlement restrictions.
-Here are a couple of the most common ones:
+Now that you know what settlement times are and how they work, you might be interested in ways investors work around these rules.
+Here are some common methods:

 Method One: Rotating Capital

-One popular method that day traders use to avoid the settlement period is rotating their capital.
-Essentially, traders using this method divide their capital into at least three parts.
-The first is used on day one, the second on day, and so on.
-This method allows traders to continually trade without using any unsettled funds.
+One method day traders use to avoid waiting for settlement is rotating their capital.
+Traders divide their money into at least three parts.
+They use the first part on day one, the second part on day two, and so on.
+This way, they can keep trading without using unsettled funds.

 Method Two: Alternative Accounts